 External grade reflective window film is designed to go on any flat glass surface and ideal where glass is not suited to internal film, or when internal access is an issue.
 You can also use it on glass banisters.
 You can purchase this film by the metre in a length of your choice, or cut to size to your exact measurments for ease of instalation.Read More

 Reflective window film (also referred to as mirror privacy film) is designed to ward off the sun's glare and heat and to keep your home, office or conservatory cooler.
+Because it is fitted externally, it is ideal for double glazed units as it prevents the heat from building up within the panes and is also compatible with most types of glass, unlike the internal films.
 The medium reflective film is very efficient when it comes to controlling excess light, heat and glare, whilst mitigating the loss of visible light.
 It also helps with reducing UV light by 99%, and major cause of fading in furnishings.

 How to order

-You can order the film by the meter, or for ease of installation, cut to size.
+You can order the film by the meter.
 Unlike frosted window film which comes with a paper liner, this film comes with a clear polyester protective liner which has no metric grid printed on it.
 You'll therefore need a large flat surface, a straight edge and a retractable knife to cut the film to size, or have a quick look at our video tutorial which shows a quick and easy way to cut large pieces of film.

 How to apply

 The film is applied to the glass using a soapy water solution.
 Please click here to view our video tutorial, showing how to apply large pieces of film.
 The process is the same for small pieces of film which you will be able to apply single handedly.

 Not sure whether this is the right film for your purpose?
 We offer free 10cm x 10cm samples.
 The pictures depicting the film are only for illustration purposes, so a sample is recommended to make an educated choice.
 If you'd like to try a larger piece before committing to a large order, just order a small amount of film to test on a pane.